nazunalika/linux-guide-and-hints/source/centos/freeipa.rst

 |                         | apple-user    |
 +-------------------------+---------------+

 #.
 Expand "users" and ensure the following for each record type.
-You can click the "+" to add the attribute types as needed.
+You can click the "+" to add the attribute types as needed. **Do not set homeDirectory otherwise you will fail to login.**

 +-------------------------+------------------------------+
 | Attribute               | Mapping                      |